IBM/terratorch/docs/package/registry.md

 If a prefix is not added, the `MultiSourceRegistry` will search each registry in the order it was added (starting with the `TERRATORCH_` registry) until it finds the first match.

 For both of these registries, only `TERRATORCH_X_REGISTRY` is mutable.
-To register backbones or decoders to terratorch, you should decorate the constructor function (or the model class itself) with `@TERRATORCH_DECODER_REGISTRY.register` or `@TERRATORCH_BACKBONE_REGISTRY.register`.
+To register backbones or decoders to terratorch, you should decorate the constructor function (or the model class itself) with `@TERRATORCH_DECODER_REGISTRY.register`, `@TERRATORCH_BACKBONE_REGISTRY.register`, or `@TERRATORCH_FULL_MODEL_REGISTRY.register`.

 To add a new registry to these top level registries, you should use the `.register` method, taking the register and the prefix that will be used for it.

-### :::terratorch.registry.registry.MultiSourceRegistry
+:::terratorch.registry.registry.MultiSourceRegistry

-### :::terratorch.registry.registry.Registry
+:::terratorch.registry.registry.Registry

 ## Other Registries